grenaud/glactools/README.md

 ----------------------

 * when working with VCF files called from bcftools call, make sure that the -v option is not used because this will only print variable sites.
 If you use GATK, make sure you output every site using --output_mode EMIT_ALL_SITES.
+* Do not store ACF/GLF in raw text, it is a waste of disk space.

 FAQ
 ----------------------